AhmedYusuf-Medi/API-Practice/Car Shop -  Mechanics/README.md

 =======

 ## TO DO
-> Extend API to be shop too and implement reports because it is not possible to block user without reason.
+> Extend API to be shop too.

 ## Technologies used:
  - ASP.NET Core